weizheng1910/linkdr/reflections.md

 # ChatRoom Elaboration

-After Googling, I came across this [site](https://iridakos.com/programming/2019/04/04/creating-chat-application-rails-websockets)
+I learnt to build the chatroom using this [site](https://iridakos.com/programming/2019/04/04/creating-chat-application-rails-websockets), which uses ActionCable.

+## ActionCable
+ActionCable allows Websockets to be integrated to the Rails App using a client-side JavaScript framework and a server-side Ruby framework.

+## What is WebSockets
-After scanning through the document.
-I learnt that WebSockets is a protocol which enables constant 2-way communication between the client and the server of a web application.
+WebSockets is a protocol which enables constant 2-way communication between the client and the server of a web application.

 In a standard HTTP protocol, communication is one way - the client sends a request to the server, which ends the communication after sending a response back to the client.